grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Ensure the compactor is successfully running
 - Look for any error in the compactor logs

-### MimirTenantHasPartialBlocks
+### FireTenantHasPartialBlocks

-This alert fires when Mimir finds partial blocks for a given tenant.
+This alert fires when Fire finds partial blocks for a given tenant.
 A partial block is a block missing the `meta.json` and this may usually happen in two circumstances:

 1. A block upload has been interrupted and not cleaned up or retried
 2. A block deletion has been interrupted and `deletion-mark.json` has been deleted before `meta.json`